|Quick Facts: Delivery Truck Drivers and Driver/Sales Workers|

 |Short-term on-the-job training|

 Delivery truck drivers and driver/sales workers have a physically demanding job.
+Driving a truck for long periods of time can be tiring.
 When loading and unloading cargo, drivers do a lot of lifting, carrying, and walking.

-Employment of light truck or delivery services drivers and driver/sales workers is projected to grow 13 percent from 2010 to 2020, about as fast as the average for all occupations.
-Improved routing through GPS technology can make truck drivers more productive, which may limit the need for more drivers.
+Employment of delivery truck drivers and driver/sales workers is projected to grow 5 percent from 2012 to 2022, slower than the average for all occupations.
+Improved routing through GPS technology can make existing truck drivers more productive, which may limit the demand for additional drivers.

 Compare the job duties, education, job growth, and pay of delivery truck drivers and driver/sales workers with similar occupations.